Black farmers call for justice from the USDA

 "The government vigorously defended this program in the courts but because of these injunctions, the $5 billion provided in ARPA remained frozen," said Marissa Perry, press secretary at USDA.
 "This litigation would likely have not been resolved for years."

-That left any timely remedy in the hands of Congress, who has the authority to repeal or amend any program it authorizes.
+That left any timely remedy in the hands of Congress, which has the authority to repeal or amend any program it authorizes.

 As a part of the Inflation Reduction Act, members slipped in a provision that repealed and replaced the original program with $3.1 billion in debt relief for "economically distressed borrowers," which includes white borrowers.
 They also added $2.2 billion for farmers who have faced discrimination.